brndnhrbrt/image_steganography/README.md

 # Image Steganography

-Hide images in plain sight with steganography.
+Hide messages in plain sight with steganography.

 Requires Python 2.7 and the pillow library